sacmwg/draft-ietf-sacm-architecture-redux/draft-mandm-sacm-architecture.md

 A number of assumptions must be stated to clarify the scope of a vulnerability assessment workflow:

 * The enterprise has received vulnerability description information, and that the information has already been processed into vulnerability detection data that the enterprise's security software tools can understand and use.
-* The enterprise has a means of identifying enterprise endpoints through the execution of Target Endpoint Discovery Tasks
+* The enterprise has a suitable IT Asset Management capability
-* The enterprise has a means of extracting relevant information about enterprise endpoints in a form that is compatible with the vulnerability description data
+* The enterprise has a means of extracting relevant information about enterprise endpoints in a form that is compatible with the vulnerability description data (appropriate Collectors for their technologies)
 * All information described in this scenario is available in the vulnerability description data and serves as the basis of assessments.
-* The enterprise can provide all relevant information about any endpoint needed to perform the described assessment.
+* The enterprise can provide all relevant information about any endpoint needed to perform the described assessment (the appropriate Repositories are available)
 * The enterprise has a mechanism for long-term storage of vulnerability description information, vulnerability detection data, and vulnerability assessment results.
 * The enterprise has a procedure for reassessment of endpoints at some point after initial assessment